 I saw his eyes scanning my body from head to toe.
 I didn’t know if my mind was playing tricks, but his stare reminded me of all the stares I’d received throughout my teenage life.

-I could already feel him passing judgement: fat and lazy.
+I could already feel him passing judgment: fat and lazy.

 “So,” he said, bringing me out of my daze.